Ethos

 Funding and Grants

-- PI: Genentech Internal Funding for AI Agents: $250k/year
+- PI: Genentech Internal Funding for AI Agents: $250k/year for computation, $250k/year for hiring.

 - PI: OpenAI Researcher Access Program: $10k

-- Postdoc: Supported by a 4-year fellowship
+- Postdoc: Supported by one fellowship

 - PhD: Funded by two fellowships, a few scholarships, cash awards, student grant, and travel awards